 - Excelsior Scholarship: NY's free tuition program at 2-year and 4-year SUNY colleges.
 Visit this page for full details on qualifications and how to apply.

-- Federal Student Aid: Visit this site for a step by step guide on the types of federal student aid and the steps on how to obtain the various types of of student financial aid.
+- Federal Student Aid: Visit this site for details about the types of federal student aid and the steps on how to obtain federal scholarships, grants, and student loans.

 - FAFSA: Visit this site when you are ready to begin applying for financial aid for college.
 All students must complete the Free Application for Federal Student Aid (FAFSA) prior to attending college.
 This document will determine the types and amounts of aid that you will receive.